somrajroy/OpenSourceProject-AWS-EKS-Load-Balancer-Service/README.md

   $ kubectl apply -f ./k8s-services/ <br/>
 * Check the pods.
 The worker pod will have a high restarts value because initially there were no connection between the pods (services were not created) <br/>
   ![image](https://user-images.githubusercontent.com/92582005/203015881-ee0fb50f-96e7-4d0e-974b-2d07ceee4ce7.png) <br/>
 * Check services.
-Wait for 5-10 mins for the load balancers to be created, initialized & working <br/>
+Wait for 5-10 mins for the load balancers to be ready to serve traffic. <br/>
 * Get the DNS names of the load balancers.
 Under column "EXTERNAL-IP" <br/>
   ![image](https://user-images.githubusercontent.com/92582005/203016326-5be9c264-91c0-4485-ac7b-9d1a27e80eca.png) <br/>
 * Access the "vote" service and place your vote! <br/>